 Alabama Exclusion Screening Requirements

 (May 2, 2019) The Alabama Medicaid Program imposes significant exclusion screening requirements on its providers.
 Many are unaware of the extent of their exclusion screening obligations or of the severe consequences that can result from a failure to properly screen.
-This short summary has been prepared to help further provider awareness of the exclusion screening rules and regulations in force and effect in Alabama.
+This short summary has been prepared to help further provider awareness of the exclusion screening rules and regulations in force and the effect of an Alabama exclusion.

 Providers must screen all employees and contractors by searching the Alabama Medicaid Exclusion List, the HHS-OIG List of Excluded Individuals or Entities (LEIE), and the GSA/SAM (System for Award Management) website prior to hiring and monthly there after to ensure that none have been excluded from participation in the program since the last search.
 (Alabama Medicaid Provider Manual, 7.3.1, January, 2019.)

 II.
-Additional Exclusion Screening Requirements Arising from Provider Enrollment
+Additional Alabama Exclusion Screening Requirements Arising from Provider Enrollment

 Provider must identify all owners, officers, shareholders of greater than 5%, agents, directors and managing employees and, for each, disclose whether than have ever been excluded, debarred, or sanctioned from any state or federal program.
 (Alabama Provider Disclosure Form, amended July 2018.)